streampayments/streamsdk-typescript/README.md

 The easiest way to create payment links with automatic resource creation and smart matching:

 **Smart Matching:**
-- Automatically searches for existing consumers by email or phone
+- Automatically searches for existing consumers by phone number (primary) or email (secondary)
 - Automatically searches for existing products by name and price
 - Reuses existing resources to avoid duplicates
 - Creates new resources only when no match is found